kekru/engelsystem/docker/README.md

 Type in a docker container name
 Choose "Branch" and replace master by the current branch's name (e.g. fhmuc-tool)
 Click Create

+Everytime you push new files to the GitHub repository, Docker Hub will build the Container